 This fortress palace, with its crenellations and 94m-high tower, was designed by Arnolfo di Cambio between 1298 and 1314 for the signoria (city government).
 Today it is home to the mayor's office and the municipal council.
 From the top of the Torre d'Arnolfo (tower), you can revel in unforgettable views.
-Inside, Michelangelo's Genio della Vittoria (Genius of Victory) sculpture graces the Salone dei Cinquecento, a magnificent painted hall created for the city's 15th-century ruling Consiglio dei Cinquecento (Council of 500).
+Inside, Michelangelo's Genio della Vittoria (Spirit of Victory) sculpture graces the Salone dei Cinquecento, a magnificent painted hall created for the city's 15th-century ruling Consiglio dei Cinquecento (Council of 500).

 During their short time in office the nine priori (consuls) – guild members picked at random – of the signoria lived in the palace.
 Every two months nine new names were pulled out of the hat, ensuring ample comings and goings.

-In 1540 Cosimo I made the palace his ducal residence and centre of government, commissioning Vasari to renovate and decorate the interior.
-What impresses is the 53m-long, 22m-wide Salone dei Cinquecento with swirling battle scenes, painted floor to ceiling by Vasari and his apprentices.
+In 1540 Cosimo I made the palace his ducal residence and centre of government, commissioning Giorgio Vasari to renovate and decorate the interior.
+What impresses is the 53m-long, 22m-wide Salone dei Cinquecento with swirling battle scenes, painted by Vasari and his apprentices.
 These glorify Florentine victories by Cosimo I over arch-rivals Pisa and Siena: unlike the Sienese, the Pisans are depicted bare of armour (play 'Spot the Leaning Tower').
 To top off this unabashed celebration of his own power, Cosimo had himself portrayed as a god in the centre of the exquisite panelled ceiling – but not before commissioning Vasari to raise the original ceiling 7m in height.
 It took Vasari and his school, in consultation with Michelangelo, just two years (1563–65) to construct the ceiling and paint the 34 gold-leafed panels.
 The effect is mesmerising.